Penrod: His Complete Story

 The novel is funny.
 It is strewn with episodes that I hope will make you smile, and punctuated with youthful hijinks and predicaments that may well make you laugh out loud.
-It did for me when I first read it, and still does.
+It did for me when I first read it at about Penrod's age, and still does.

 The great omnibus novel's first third, titled Penrod — after a fine buildup in which we learn how being systematically called a "little gentleman" can be no-end provoking — culminates in the Great Tar Fight.
 Here we get laughter that will stick to your ribs, surely one of the funniest passages I have ever read.

 A lot of Penrod's adventures are in street, backyard, alley, and stable.
 Some are in, or against, institutional or organized environments such as school, dancing-class, a formal children's party with dancing.
 There is a fine account of sword-fighting with simple wooden swords, "severe outbreaks of cavalry" in the Schofield neighborhood.
 My own childhood enjoyed very similar sword-fighting, and this rings resoundingly true.

 A hilarious highlight of Penrod and Sam is Penrod's school assignment to write "a model letter to a friend".
 The assignment does not fall on receptive ground:

 With his own model letter unwritten, Penrod's last-minute attempt to swap in a letter by his older sister Margaret to her boyfriend — he hasn't time to read it first — meets with merited disaster.
 The fallout from this lasts well after school.